A chai latte is hard to beat. Warm spices, a creamy texture, and just enough sweetness make it a go-to comfort drink for many people.

 Making a delicious dirty chai latte at home is easier than you might think!

-You just need a few simple ingredients and basic tools, and you can choose between making a homemade chai concentrate or using a convenient shortcut.
+You just need a few simple ingredients and basic tools, and you can choose between a homemade chai base or using a convenient shortcut.

 Option 2: Easier chai base alternatives

-• or 1 tablespoon instant chai powder (adjust to package instructions)
+- or 1 tablespoon instant chai powder (adjust according to package instructions)

 These options save time and still give you that cozy chai flavor.
 Just brew with hot water, sweeten if needed, and mix with milk and espresso.